 From the titles below, you can see which GenEd courses you might like to pursue in your undergraduate career.
 It is always recommended that you speak with your advisor to ensure that specific courses fit into your curriculum.

-A few of our general science courses give meaning to the phrase "You are what you eat."
+A few of our general or interdisciplinary science courses give meaning to the phrase "You are what you eat."
 For instance, our "Nutritional Science" course (SC 110) helps you analyze what you eat in terms of protein, carbohydrates, vitamins, and minerals.
 And "The Science of Cooking" (SC 120) brings the kitchen into the classroom with fun demonstrations and tastings elucidating the science behind your favorite recipes.
 (Read descriptions of these SC courses)

 In these GenEd courses, you can explore various aspects of the biology field—from human development and the brain, to evolution and the environment.
 Our selection includes a mix of classic courses and those that are more specialized.
 For instance, you can start with "Issues and Methods of Biology" (BY 101) or go straight to "Microbiology in Health and Disease" (BY 107).
 Many courses include laboratory work, enabling you to take a hands-on approach to learning.
 (Read descriptions of these BY courses)